DealScorerDealScorer

 What You're Actually Buying

-• State liquor licenseIncludedTransfer process and timeline with state ABC
+• State liquor licenseNegotiatedtransfer process and timeline by jurisdiction

-• Lease & landlord consentNegotiated10-year runway including options for SBA financing
+• Lease & landlord consentSometimes10-year runway including options for SBA

 What to Look At Before You Buy

-1. Is the liquor license included, and what does the transfer actually look like?
+1. Is the liquor license included, and how long will the transfer take?

-2. How much of the 'real' revenue is on the tax returns?
+2. How much of reported sales are documented on tax returns?

 What a Fair Price Looks Like